 If a pumice stone is too rough, try using a loofah to scrub the dry skin away.
-My Sugar Scrubs also work very well as they exfoliate from the sugar, and leaves a wonderful moisturizing behind with the coconut and olive oils.
+My Sugar Scrubs also work very well as the exfoliation comes from the sugar, and leaves a wonderful moisturizing behind with the coconut and olive oils.
 After exfoliating with a pumice stone, loofah, or sugar scrub, you should immediately dry and moisturize your feet.

-Body butter is an excellent option as it contains rich emollients that protects and moisturizes dry, cracked skin.
-My Soothing Calendula Butter helps even more with the addition of calendula infused oil to help heal, soothe and calm extremely dry skin.
+Body butter is an excellent option as it contains rich emollients that protect and moisturizes dry, cracked skin.
+My Soothing Calendula Butter helps even more with the addition of calendula-infused oil to help heal, soothe and calm extremely dry skin.
 Calendula oil has antifungal, anti-inflammatory, and antibacterial properties that might make it useful in healing wounds and soothing dry skin.
 Avoid scrubbing your feet when they’re dry, as this increases your risk of damaged skin.

 Use a body butter in the morning after a shower to increase skin’s elasticity before you start your day; moisturize your heels two to three times a day At night you can put a thick layer of the body butter on each heel and put socks on to keep the butter in place (and not all over your sheets).
 Wear the socks overnight, or for as long as possible, to promote healing.